• FB

 We’ve had this every day for the past 3 days and after our last snack, we have just enough for one plate left.
 I’m thinking we may have to flip a quarter (I’ll let him flip it while I’m busy shoving the last bites in my mouth!).

-I’m telling you what, this hands down the BEST CORNED BEEF I HAVE EVER HAD IN MY LIFE… I mean EVER!
+I’m telling you what, this is hands down the BEST CORNED BEEF I HAVE EVER HAD IN MY LIFE… I mean EVER!

 Now if you don’t have a pressure cooker yet, I would recommend anyone of these as they are awesome and I use them: